Nike-Inc/Elevate/README.md

 Elevate is a JSON parsing framework that leverages Swift to make parsing simple, reliable and composable.

+> Elevate should no longer be used for new feature development.
-> Elevate has been **OFFICIALLY DEPRECATED** in favor of the `Codable` protocol provided by Apple in the `Foundation` framework.
+> We recommend using the `Codable` protocol provided by Apple in the `Foundation` framework in its place.
-We will continue to support Elevate throughout the Xcode 9 lifespan.
+> We will continue to support and update Elevate for the foreseeable future.

 ## Features